 What is your favorite Thanksgiving memory?
 Why are these memories important?
 Are celebrations like Thanksgiving good for us?

-I am often asked “How can we identify risk factors for our children so potential problems are minimized?”
+I am often asked, “How can we identify risk factors for our children so that potential problems are minimized?”

 My Top Three:

 - Family memories and family traditions build strong kids.